Built in 1943, by Levingston Shipbuilding of Orange, Texas (hull #285) as the ATR-48 for the United States Navy.

 In 1947, the tug was acquired by the Moran Towing Company of New York, New York.
 Where she was renamed as the Gay Moran.

-In 1949, she was acquired by the Shipowners and Merchants Towboat Company of San Francisco, California.
-A precursor to Crowley Marine Services of San Francisco, California.
-Where she was renamed as the Sea Lion.
+In 1949, she was acquired by the Crowley Launch and Tugboat Company of San Francisco, California, where she was renamed as the Sea Lion.

 In 1955, the tug was acquired by the Gulf Canal Lines Incorporated of Houston, Texas.
 Where she was renamed as the Harry J. Mosser.